centralnicgroup-opensource/rtldev-middleware-semantic-release-whmcs/README.md

 The WHMCS Marketplace authentication configuration is **required** and can be set via [environment variables](#environment-variables).

-If you don't have an WHMCS Marketplace account yet, please create one.
+If you don't have a WHMCS Marketplace account yet, please create one.
 The credentials have to be made available in your CI environment via the `WHMCSMP_LOGIN` and  `WHMCSMP_PASSWORD` environment variables.
 The account must have access to the product(s) you want to publish new versions for.

 ### WHMCS Marketplace Product ID